ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ## Setup

-Get the assignment at <https://classroom.github.com/a/1bvTt9dk>.
+Get the assignment at <https://classroom.github.com/a/RfezDfWu>.
 This will make a private-to-you copy of the repository hosted within the course's organization.
-You can also access the public starter code [directly from this public URL]() if you don't have or prefer not to use a Github account.
+You can also access the public testing infrastructure code [directly from this public URL]().

 ## Part 1: The Boa Language